wsphillips/Conductor.jl/docs/src/core/gates.md

     # sigmoid(t) ~ 1 / (1 + exp(-Vₘ(t)))
 ```

-Alternatively, we can take advantage of customized constructors, which let us describe
+Alternatively, we can take advantage of customized constructors, which let us describe gate
-gate dynamics in a more canonical, domain-friendly form.
+dynamics in a more canonical, domain-friendly form.
 For instance, in the classic
 Hodgkin-Huxley formalism, gates are analogous to the "gating particles" used to describe the
 kinetics of voltage-gated ion channels.
-Ionic channel kinetics are often described in terms
+In literature, ionic channel kinetics are often
-of forward (``\alpha``) and reverse (``\beta``) reaction rates:
+described in terms of forward (``\alpha``) and reverse (``\beta``) reaction rates:

 ```julia